ibm-cloud-architecture/refarch-mq-messaging/README.md

 # MQ Messaging Solution
 This project is part of the 'IBM Integration Reference Architecture' implementation solution, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration).

-Updated 11/23/2018
+Updated 12/03/2018

-It presents the implementation of an event producer, creating inventory update events, posted to a queue managed by IBM MQ Queue managed running on-premise or on IBM Cloud.
+It presents the implementation of an event producer, creating inventory update events, posted to a queue managed by IBM MQ Queue managed running on-premise servers or on IBM Cloud MQ service.

-The Messaging application is integrated into the [inventory management](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) application.
+The Messaging application is integrated into the [inventory management](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) application / business use cases.

 The event producer is a Java application using the MQ APIs to connect to a queue manager and send message as text.
 The payload is a json document representing a new item added to a warehouse.
 The MQ manager is defined with IBM Cloud and an Event Listener, implemented as Message Driven Bean deployed on traditional WebSphere Application Server.
 This code uses the inventory data access layer service to persist data into the Inventory Database on DB2.